Our world is broken.

-We’re broken too.
-We’re in the thick of an epidemic of depression and anxiety, obesity and opiate addiction.
-Suicide and self-harm are spiking, especially among the young.
+We’re in an epidemic of depression and anxiety, obesity and opiate addiction.
+Suicide and self-harm are spiking.
 One in five of us is on medication for psychiatric problems.

-Right now, we’re in a positive feedback loop in which internal and external crises reinforce and amplify each other.
-It’s a moment of acute instability with a risk of catastrophic breakdown – but also the possibility of a breath-taking breakthrough if we rise, together.
+Our internal and external crises are reinforcing and amplifying each other.
+It’s a moment of acute instability with a risk of catastrophic breakdown – but also the possibility of breakthrough if we rise, together.